evolvewithevan/gitcord-template/README.md

 A sister repo to **[GitCord](https://github.com/evolvewithevan/gitcord)**, a bot that allows for the management of discord server channel structure via Git.

-> [!WARNING]
-> Repo is currently non-operational and serves for development purposes only

 ## Overview

 This repository serves as a starter template for configuring your Discord server’s channel and category structure through Git.